ffomezolam/GA-DSI-Capstone/README.md

 model overfit if it doesn't consider non-Shakespearean language to be Shakespearean?
 Is the model underfit if it categorizes Shakespearean language following a non-Shakespearean prompt as not Shakespearean?
-It would seem this is all depended on the downstream goal.
+It would seem this is all dependant on the downstream goal.
 But I was just looking to generate some text that sounds like Shakespeare, and this did so pretty alright!
 So I'll score it 0.92!